 Unspayed females are at very high risk of two potentially fatal conditions. uterine cancer and pyometra (infection of the uterus/womb).
 These can both be fatal.

 Read more about the reasons for and advantages of neutering your rabbits here: https://rabbitwelfare.co.uk/rabbit-health/medical/neutering/.

 It could also benefit you to understand what a rabbit eats, as this will help you understand what food you need to purchase, and how to effectively give them care.
 Clean and fresh drinking water alongside quality hay or grass will most likely make up the majority of your rabbits’ diet.

 Rabbits will graze naturally for this food you provide for long periods at a time, as their digestive systems will need grass and hay to function properly.
-You could still give them root vegetables such as carrots and fruits in small amounts as a treat.
-They may also be open to eating washed leafy green vegetables and herbs.
+Their additional daily veg should be washed dark leafy green vegetables and herbs.
+You should only give them root vegetables such as carrots and fruits in small amounts as a treat, no more than once or twice a week, if at all.

 Consider adjusting the amount they eat if they are becoming overweight or underweight, this will allow you to try and keep them as healthy as you possibly can, whilst juggling family tasks.

 Read more about feeding your rabbit here: https://rabbitwelfare.co.uk/rabbit-care-advice/rabbit-diet/greens-veg-herbs/